Frequently Asked Questions

 It’s common for kids to feel nervous, shy, or even angry about starting therapy.
 Some children worry about meeting someone new or feel unsure about what therapy means.
 Others might think they’re in trouble, even if you’ve explained otherwise.
 These reactions are normal.

 If your child is scared or hesitant, I’ll work with you to help them feel safe and in control.
-Sometimes that means having you stay in the room for a bit or letting your child warm up at their own pace.
-I don’t expect kids to talk right away.
-In the therapy room, play comes first and connection builds over time.
+In rare cases that may include having you stay in the room for a bit or letting your child warm up at their own pace.
+In my experience, children (even very shy ones) adjust to the playroom quickly.

 -

 No. It's important that your child feels safe to express themselves without fear of judgment or consequences.
-I will, however, keep you involved through regular collateral sessions.
-In those, I may share general themes that show up in their play, such as a need for control or belonging, and help you understand how this connects to their behavior.
+I will, however, keep you involved through regular parent check-ins.
+During those check-ins, I may share general themes that show up in their play, such as a need for control or belonging, and help you understand how this connects to their behavior.
 If I ever have a concern about your child’s safety, I will share that with you directly.

 -